-In contrast to the above cited attempts at assuming independent authority by the suba nazims, similar initiatives were attempted, but at lesser levels within the province, which however proved to be more worthwhile.

-The loosening of Imperial control in the suba marked the assumption of autonomy by numerous clan chieftaincies of varying statures.
-Alongside these clan based polities, emerged a new category classed as Nawabs, off-shoots of the Mughal bureaucracy- faujdars and mutasaddis.
-The three important port towns on the mainland: Bharuch, Cambay and Surat emerged as autonomous niches controlled by chiefs classed as Nawabs.
-Likewise, scions of the Babi clan assumed independent authority and styled themselves as Nawabs at Balasinor on the mainland, Radhanpur in North Gujarat and Junagadh in Kathiawad (Saurashtra).
+In contrast to the above cited attempts at assuming independent authority by the suba nazims, similar initiatives were attempted, but at lesser levels within the province, which proved to be more worthwhile.
+Around the mid-eighteenth century, when the Imperial authority formally came to an end in the region, three important port towns on the mainland: Bharuch, Cambay and Surat emerged as niches controlled by chiefs classed as Nawabs.
+Likewise, scions of the Babi clan assumed independent authority and styled themselves as Nawab at Balasinor on the mainland, Radhanpur in North Gujarat and Junagadh in Kathiawad (Saurashtra).